Ceazor/SheepCoin/README.md

 🐑🐑HerdSize = 2 tokens can transfer

+Herdsize is a measurement of wallets and not token supply

 This will stop early buyers from buying up huge allocations. and also help to restrict wallets from emptying out all their tokens.

 💻💻💻